kubernetes/enhancements/keps/sig-autoscaling/4943-vpa-heterogeneous-workloads/README.md

 the canoncial API.

-In addition, validation rules using OpenAPI schema and CEL will be added to the API to ensure that Scape is not set to an invalid value.
+In addition, validation rules using OpenAPI schema and CEL will be added to the API to ensure that Scope is not set to an invalid value.

 When this feature is enabled, the internal representation of the VerticalPodAutoscaler will be divided into N objects, where N is the number of Nodes with a pod scheduled.
-Aside from this difference, most mechanics of VerticalPodAutoscaling will remain unchanged.
+Aside from this difference, most mechanics of VerticalPodAutoscaling will remain fundamentally unchanged.

+When using Metrics Server, the VerticalPodAutoscalerCheckpoints will also be divided into separate resources, by scope.
+When the storage is Prometheus, VerticalPodAutoscalerCheckpoints are not created.

 Internally, the
 [ClusterState](https://github.com/kubernetes/autoscaler/blob/vpa-release-1.3/vertical-pod-autoscaler/pkg/recommender/model/cluster.go#L38-L63)